nimbal/nimbalwear/README.md

 # Changes by version

+v?
+- add option to adjust start time of device on convert

 v0.14.2
 - bug fix: non-wear end detection windows in proper direction (nwnonwear v0.1.3)
 - bug fix: non-wear detection accounts for temperature frequency in rate of change (nwnonwearv0.1.3)